Johan André PRO said over 4 years ago on Tracking Changes on Action Text :

 The reason why I would prefer leaving the article out of it is that the polymorphic association in the Version table already knows who the item belongs to.
 So, we can look up that item and do the necessary checks.
 I also like this way because then we can write it one time, and not have to worry about all of the different Action Text attributes used by other models; this solution would work for all of them.

-tbcooney said almost 4 years ago on Tracking Changes on Action Text :
+tbcooney said over 4 years ago on Tracking Changes on Action Text :

 well said, and I agree with those points.
 Have you an idea what the logic in the RestoreController might look like to allow a user to "restore" a prior version to "Make this the current version."?

-David Kimura PRO said almost 4 years ago on Tracking Changes on Action Text :
+David Kimura PRO said over 4 years ago on Tracking Changes on Action Text :

 You should be able to have a controller action with the content